Planning your next cryptid road trip? Win a set of Monsters in America maps so you can track down Mothman, the Hodag, or even the elusive Batsquatch.

-In the Great Lakes, legend says trout grew coats of fur to stay warm in the cold depths.
-In the Colorado River, folklore says it was because of hair tonic being dumped in the water.
-In Iceland, they are a scourge sent to punish humankind for their wicked ways.
+In the Great Lakes, according to legend, trout grew coats of fur to stay warm in the cold depths.
+Folklore says fish in the Colorado River developed luscious locks because hair tonic was being dumped in the water.
+In Iceland, fish with hair are a scourge sent to punish humankind for their wicked ways.

-He posted his story to a local news outlet:
+He shared his story on the website of a local news outlet:

 Vintage postcard of a fur-bearing trout taxidermy mount

-Anyone who spends enough time on the water here in Wisconsin will have a story or two about something strange they spotted in the water.
+Hoax or not, anyone who spends enough time here in Wisconsin is sure to have a story or two about something strange they spotted in the water.